dmachard/kodi-remotecontrol/README.md

 ### HTTP client

-As prerequisite since the kodi interface, go to *System/Settings/Network/Services* and activate *Allow control of Kodi via HTTP*.
+As prerequisite, go to *System/Settings/Network/Services* and activate *Allow control of Kodi via HTTP*.

 ```python
 from kodi_remotecontrol import HttpClient